dscorbett/sc/readme.txt

 Anything else is treated as a word.

 EDITING
 Editing mode lets you retype the word after each rule.
-This is useful if a rule did not work as planned or if you wish to change a word in unpredictable ways (like jezo > zo in Geoff's Slavic romlang).
+This is useful if a rule did not work as planned or if you wish to change a word in unpredictable ways.
 Pressing Enter will keep the word as it is, and Ctrl+Z will exit editing mode for the rest of the rules for that word.

 FIELDS
 Normally, a words file is a list of words, one per line.
 But if there are multiple fields on a line (like the word and its translation) -fields can specify what to look for.

-If the following is a line in a words file foobar:masculine:object you would type -f=1 -sep=: since "foobar" is the first field and they are separated by colons.
+If the following is a line in a words file foobar:masculine:chair you would type -f=1 -sep=: since "foobar" is the first field and they are separated by colons.

 DISPLAY MODES
 There are three display modes which take care of command prompt mojibake.
 NFKD mode displays "é" as "e".
-It decomposes characters with NFKD and takes the base character.
+It finds the base character with NFKD.
 This does not work with combining diacritics.
 HTML mode displays "é" as "&eacute;".
 There are 252 HTML code names, of which SC uses 246.
 Unicode mode displays "é" as "{LATIN SMALL LETTER E WITH ACUTE}".